agile-ts/documentation/docs/Interfaces.md

 #### `key`

-Key/Name of Job that gets created.
+Defines key/name of Job that gets created and ingested into the runtime.
+Might be useful to define, if we want to debug something in the runtime, but I guess for the most of us this property isn't important.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|